van001/lesscode-fp/README.md

 # Motivation

+Going back in time when Alan Turing used state machine (turing machine) to perform computation, Alanzo Chruch designed Lambda Calculus to mathematically compute anything by composing lambda functions.
+Soon world got filled with programming languages in both the paradigm and many languages start borrowing each other's concept to only become bloated and un-manageable.

+John Bakus's ["Can programming be liberated from von nuemann style?"](https://github.com/van001/lesscode/blob/master/can-programming-be-liberated.pdf) put it very rightly.

+The above article forced me to dive deep into programming paradigm concepts and really understand the concepts from the work of those
+2 greats.

 ![Lego Kids](lego-kid.jpeg) [Functional Thinking](https://github.com/van001/lesscode), when I started this journey few months back, my goal was simple -

 - To deeply understand the motivation and concepts behind the functional programming,